audo-ai/magic-mic/README.md

 To use Magic Mic in an app that listens to your microphone, all you have to do is configure the app to use "Magic Mic" as the listening microphone.

+We don't have auto update implemeted yet, so please check back here every once in a while to check out new releases with new features!

 ## Open Source
 Our custom denoising model is proprietary.
 Only us at Audo can create builds using it as the denoising engine.
 If you would like to build Magic Mic yourself,